gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Intervals/README.md

 interval = Interval.ToExclusive(10);
 ```

-Or you can explicitly construct an interval by using an `Interval<T>` constructor and the notion of boundaries:
+Or you can explicitly construct an interval by using an `Interval<T>` constructor using the notion of boundaries:

 ``` C#
 // [10,20)